Flavio-sv/Frontend-Mentor-QR-code-component/README.md

-# Frontend Mentor QR code component
+# Frontend Mentor QR Code Component

-Este é um projeto estático desenvolvido utilizando HTML e CSS como parte dos desafios propostos pelo [Frontend Mentor](https://www.frontendmentor.io/).
-O objetivo destes desafios é aprimorar habilidades de front-end, através da implementação de componentes práticos.

-## Visão Geral do Projeto

-O projeto consiste em uma página web simples que exibe um QR code, direcionando os usuários ao site do Frontend Mentor, incentivando-os a melhorar suas habilidades de programação através de desafios práticos.
+<h6><a href="https://github.com/Flavio-sv/Frontend-Mentor-QR-code-component/blob/main/README-pt-br.md">Leia este documento em português</a></h6>

+This is a static project developed using HTML and CSS as part of the challenges proposed by [Frontend Mentor](https://www.frontendmentor.io/).
+The purpose of these challenges is to enhance front-end skills through the implementation of practical components.

+## Project Overview

+The project consists of a simple web page that displays a QR code, directing users to the Frontend Mentor website, encouraging them to improve their programming skills through practical challenges.

-## Pré-visualização
+## Preview

 ### Desktop